 - Describe exactly what the defendant (the other driver) should have done that would have prevented you from being injured.

-At the same time, your lawyer will be sending interrogatories of their own to the other side, helping build the strongest case possible.
+Georgia allows a plaintiff to to submit up to 50 interrogatories, including subparts, of these questions, to a defendant and vice versa.
+Your lawyer will be sending their own interrogatories to the other side, helping build the strongest case possible.

 Why are interrogatories used?